mliza/HAOT/paper/paper.md

 # Statement of Need

-Many techniques used to calculate optical properties are scattered across various papers, but there is no centralized repository containing all these calculations.
-Furthermore, some of these calculations require spectroscopy constants, which are often unclear or inconsistently presented in the literature.
-This package includes a constants module that provides and documents numerous spectroscopy constants for diatomic molecules.
+Many techniques for calculating optical properties are dispersed across various research papers, with no centralized repository consolidating these methods.
+Additionally, some of these calculations depend on spectroscopy constants, which are often inconsistently presented or unclear in the literature.
+To address this issue, this package includes a dedicated constants module that provides and documents numerous spectroscopy constants for diatomic molecules, ensuring consistency and accessibility.

-`HAOT` was designed with the goal of being used to easily computed aerodynamic quantities of interest from CFD results.
-This package was used by [@Liza2023].
-In this work, they investigate nonequilibrium effects on Aero-Optics in Hypersonic flows.
+`HAOT` was developed to facilitate the computation of aerodynamic quantities of interest from CFD results in a streamlined manner.
+The package has been employed in research, including the work by [@Liza2023], where it was used to investigate nonequilibrium effects on aero-optics in hypersonic flows.
+By integrating relevant optical and aerodynamic calculations, `HAOT` severs as a valuable tool for researchers serves as a valuable tool for researchers studying the complex interactions between fluid dynamics and optical wave propagation in extreme flow conditions.

 # Algorithms
 The `HAOT` package, contains five modules: